-Our investment strategy is to manage an investment portfolio consisting exclusively of agency securities that seeks to generate attractive, risk-adjusted returns.
+Our investment strategy is to manage an investment portfolio consisting exclusively of agency securities (other than for hedging purposes) that seeks to generate attractive, risk-adjusted returns.
 Our Manager has established an investment committee comprised of certain of its officers.
 The investment committee has established investment guidelines, certain of which have been approved by our Board of Directors.
 The investment committee can change those investment guidelines at any time with the approval of our Board of Directors.
 The following are our investment guidelines approved by our Board of Directors:

-- no investment shall be made in any non-agency securities; - no investment shall be made that would cause us to fail to qualify as a REIT for federal income tax purposes; - no investment shall be made that would cause us to be regulated as an investment company under the Investment Company Act; and - prior to entering into any proposed investment transaction with American Capital or any of its affiliates, a majority of our independent directors must approve the terms of the transaction.
+- no investment shall be made in any non-agency securities (other than for hedging purposes); - · no investment shall be made that would cause us to fail to qualify as a REIT for federal income tax purposes; - · no investment shall be made that would cause us to be regulated as an investment company under the Investment Company Act; and - prior to entering into any proposed investment transaction with American Capital or any of its affiliates, a majority of our independent directors must approve the terms of the transaction.